-The data gathered through the assessment will be used to develop a collaborative plan for a healthier and safer community which will be developed and executed by community partners.
-Duke Raleigh Hospital has reviewed the assessment and strategically identified key opportunities to impact community needs in the area of physical health and health care access and utilization.
-Duke Raleigh's partnership will leverage the resources of the services we provide as well as the populations we can impact most.
+The data gathered through the 2013 assessment will be used to evaluate progress and develop a collaborative plan for a healthier and safer community which will be developed and executed by community partners.
+Duke Raleigh Hospital will review the assessment and strategically identify key opportunities to impact community needs in the area of physical health and health care access and utilization Duke Raleigh's partnership will continue to leverage the resources of the services we provide as well as the populations we can impact most.